Python Profiling

 field.

-Having the top executing user frame, which is represented by the _PyInterpreterFrame
+Having the top executing user frame (struct _PyInterpreterFrame

 or f_executable

 structure, which can be utilized to extract the symbol name and line number.
-Also, there is a field struct _PyInterpreterFrame *previous
+Also, there is a pointer to the previous frame in the given frame structure.

 With all this knowledge the eBPF algorithm can be divided into these phases: